 3. Children’s Choirs

 Head down with the kids to the Pattichio Municipal Theatre for an evening of serenades and carnival songs at 7.30pm on February 28th by various children’s choirs including Dreams’ Choir ‘Melodies kai Chromata’, the Children’s Choir of the Papadakion Municipal School of Music, the Music Workshop, Children’s Choir and Piccolo of Epilogi, the Armonia Choir and the Music Horizons School – Ayia Fyla branch.

 The moment that everyone has been waiting for!
 The grandest event of them all: the big carnival parade.
 All the action is set to take place on March 1st down Archbishop Makarios III Avenue, starting at 1pm at Ayios Nikolaos roundabout and ending at the Polemidia Traffic Lights.
 The parade will be led by King Lemesios, the ‘Maharaja of the city’, with countless floats and bands following the leader!

 Prepare to move and grove with carnival music pumping across town, as you set your sights on extravagant floats, groups of people dancing in outrageous gear, a brass band, percussion instrument groups, and the list goes on.

-If you’re feeling a bit under the weather when it comes to bidding carnival farewell, worry not, as there’s a farewell carnival fiesta to keep you grooving until the wee hours at the Enaerios Parking Place at 9pm.
+If you’re feeling a bit under the weather when it comes to bidding carnival farewell, worry not, as there’s a farewell carnival fiesta to keep you grooving until the wee hours on March 1st at the Old Port Square at 9pm.
 And if you’ve gone all out with your costume, you may well be up for some recognition, as awards will be given to the best three participants.